-- Only 30% of journalists agree that the way companies share information is outdated-a decrease from last year's 47%, indicating that companies are stepping up the way they share information. - The average journalist covers 4 beats.
+- Fewer journalists agree that the way companies share information is outdated-44% this year vs. 61% last year, indicating that companies are stepping up the way they share information. - The average journalist covers 4 beats.
 Last year, the average journalist covered 3 beats. - Most journalists surveyed create content in at least one medium in addition to their primary medium.
 Online (38%), print (25%) newsletter (17%) and podcast (15%) were the top additional mediums. - For the third year in a row, 58% of journalists are optimistic about their profession. - Fewer journalists said that CEOs and company PR pros are credible sources for reporting.
 However, more journalists find social media personalities (17% vs. 12% last year) and celebrity spokespeople (14% vs. 12% last year) more credible than they did last year.